 10 hours of observation with feedback from course trainers

 Upon successful completion of the course, trainees will be eligible to apply to the AOGPE for certification at the Certified level

 Upcoming Certified Training:

 SCHOOL-WIDE & DISTRICT-WIDE TRAININGS

-Classroom Educator and Associate Level trainings can be tailored to the specific needs of your school or district and held on-site for your staff.
-Contact Alphabet City Tutors to discuss training for your school or district in New York, New Jersey, Connecticut, or Massachusetts.
+Classroom Educator and Associate Level trainings can be tailored to the specific needs of your school or district and held on-site or remotely for your staff.
+Contact Alphabet City Tutors to discuss training for your school or district.